selenian-network/SelenianFeedback/README.md

 7. Enter the amount of test $SCRT you want to stake, then click on the "Submit" button.
 8. After confirming the transaction through your KEPLR wallet, you are going to get your test $dSCRT's.

-Now, you are ready to use Selenian, enjoy and don’t forget to share your feedback!
+Now you are ready to use Selenian, enjoy and don’t forget to share your feedback!
 #sharingiscaring